KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // untolerant doesn't include retry mechanism, is absoltely dangerous for a security system, that the big stupidity , or the mindset of fools.
 // efficiency: means low allocation, fast connection and use multhreading
 // the other sign of quality, it to look on the output how many exceptions are throws during streaming ?
-// Untolerant parser is good things ?
+// Untolerant parser is a good things ? no
-// device integretion without retry, wow....
+// device integretion without retry is a good thing ? no thats the basic of the security industry many years before the rise of cloud computing
 // the inventor of C++, says good software make it hard to hide bugs.
 Defenitively it's true
+// Is like the size of the body of method that exceed the size of screen is a code smell.
-// the best is to combine the two words, it's stupid to a have a highly fast system where you cant' make it tolerant against failure.
+// the best is to combine the two worlds, it's stupid to a have a highly fast system where you cant' make it tolerant against failure.
 // the complexity is to find the right balance.

 static class Program